mikrostew/automatic-owl/src/github-copilot.md

 ### Legal Concerns

 Apparently, Copilot will emit whole chunks of [OSS code that is licensed under GPL, LGPL, etc](https://www.reversinglabs.com/blog/devs-dont-rely-on-github-copilot-legal-risk-is-real).
-I am not a lawyer, and I don't pretend to know how things like [attribution and derivative works](https://twitter.com/eevee/status/1410037309848752128) apply to this.
-If Copilot is synthesizing code based on multiple different projects, is attribution necessary?
-If so, how would that even work?

-I found that it will suggest the contents of the GPLv3 if I start typing that, leading me to believe that it is trained on GPL code (which specifically covers derivative works):
+I found that it will suggest the contents of the GPLv3 if I start typing that, which would indicate that it is trained on GPL code:

 <pre class="language-text"><code class="language-text"><span class="js-type hidden">GNU GENERAL PUBLIC LICENCSE</span>
 <span class="js-type hidden"></span><span class="js-type copilot-suggest copilot-accept hidden">Version 3, 29 June 2007</span>